nicolaszk/Data-Structures/README.md

 javac -d . src/*.java tests/*.java
 ```

-then run the program you wish.
+then run the program you wish (in the java directory).
 for example:
 ```bash
 java ArrayListTest